Laureatus/Core2weatherStation/README.md

 # Core2weatherStation

-The goal of this project ist to fetch data with MQTT from a M5Stack Core2 that is equiped with a ENV3 Sensor and send the data to an InfluxDB to then display the measured data on a grafana dashboard.
+The goal of this project is to fetch data with MQTT from two M5Stack Core2 that are equiped with a ENV3 Sensor and send the data to an InfluxDB to then display the measured data on a grafana dashboard.

 ## Diagramm